Michael R. Burch Bio and Curriculum Vitae

 Measure, Nebo, Penny Dreadful, Poem Today, Poet Lore, Poetry Super Highway, The

 Raintown Review, Romantics Quarterly, Southwest Review, Writer's Digest,

-Letters: Well over a hundred letters have been published by
+Letters: Well over a hundred of Burch's letters and/or opinion pieces have been published by

 major newspapers and magazines including TIME, USA Today, The Hindu, CNN.com,

 Daily Kos, The Washington Post, The Washington Times, The Tennessean, The